 Estimated via panel regression with participant-level fixed effects.
 Standard errors (in parentheses) are clustered at the individual level.
-The coefficient on type is significant at p=.0265 (column 3) and p=.0029 (column 6).
-Sample restricted to decision problems where the observer was either always-cash or signal-dependent type.
+The coefficient on type is significant at p = .0265 (column 3) and p = .0029 (column 6).
+Sample restricted to decision problems where the observer was either always-cash or signal-dependent type. p < 0.05, p < 0.01, p < 0.001 shop" trials where the specific business was hidden to the observer.
+Recall that participants made inferences in unknown-shop decision problems for all combinations of a and x.
+We can therefore control for an observers' beliefs in the corresponding unknown-shop problem (columns 3 and 6), which allows us to further account for idiosyncratic differences beyond using simple fixed effects.
+Even after controlling for these factors, we continue to find that a person's own type shaped her inferences.

-Table 5: Participant-level fixed-effects model of inferences, Experiment 1.
+Table 5: Participant-Level Fixed-Effects Model of Inferences, Experiment 1.
 Participants' previous choices (and thus their types) shaped their subsequent inferences (cols 1-2 and 4-5), even when controlling for their idiosyncratic errors using the unknown-shop inferences (cols 3 and 6).

 In columns 2-3 and 5-6 of Table 5, we extend this analysis in two ways.
 First, we demonstrate that our results are not merely an artifact of shop-specific heterogeneity by including fixed effects for each of the businesses in the study (columns 2 and 5).
-Second, we leverage the "unknown shop" trials where the specific business was hidden to the observer.
-Recall that participants made inferences in unknown-shop decision problems for all combinations of $a\ x$ .
-We can therefore control for an observers' beliefs in the corresponding unknown-shop problem (columns 3 and 6), which allows us to further account for idiosyncratic differences beyond using simple fixed effects.
-Even after controlling for these factors, we continue to find that a person's own type shaped her inferences.
+Second, we leverage the "unknown

-We find a similar role of type on inferences at each individual business when we revisit the more-structural estimation in Table 4 and separate results by type.
-We present this analysis in Table A3, where we present the reaction coefficients (from Equation 2) for each type.
-As suggested by Table 5, the shop-level coefficients show that signal-dependent observers under-inferred by less than their always-cash counterparts after seeing a = A. Moreover, signal-dependent observers over-inferred by more after seeing a = R. These patterns together match the prediction of Corollary 1.
+We find a similar role of type on inferences at each individual business when we revisit the morestructural estimation in Table 4 and separate results by type.
+We present this analysis in Table A3, where we present the reaction coefficients (from Equation 2 and 3) for each type.
+As suggested by Table 5, the shop-level coefficients show that signal-dependent observers under-inferred by less than their always-cash counterparts after seeing a = A. Moreover, signal-dependent observers over-inferred by more after seeing a = R. Intuitively, participants may have overestimated how much information others' choices revealed in decision problems where they themselves took actions that revealed their signal (i.e., in problems where they were a signal-dependent type).
+Taken together, the patterns described above match the prediction of Corollary 1.